©2011-2023 Less Accounting

 Set your invoice terms to have a shorter due date; I suggest net 0.
 The longer an invoice sits on the desk of your client the less likely they are to pay you.
 Outstanding invoices turn into overdue invoices and you don’t become a higher priority by allowing your client to slide by without communication (email or phone).
 The money is due right now, so use net 0 and get paid faster.

 As a past consultant, I liked working hourly instead of project-based billing.
 But the only way I advise you to work hourly is by billing in advance.
 Get paid before you work, never work before you have the money.
 Example: You bill now for 40 hours, at hour 20 you bill again for 40 more hours.
+Jonathan Longnecker of Kicktastic tells “We bill for time spent on projects every two weeks and have language in our contract that says if it’s not paid by the time the next billing cycle comes around we can stop working on it.
+Though generally, a gentle email reminder is all it takes. :)”

 So you have outstanding invoices and they are almost late, maybe a week before they’re due.
 What do you do?